ExoticcUwU/Memory/README.md

 # Memory

-User can choose between 3 difficultys (Small, Medium, Big).
+Users can choose between 3 difficulties (Small, Medium, Big).
-    -The only differenz is the number of pairs which has to be found (size of field) Under the field, user can see a two live counters:
+    -The only difference is the field size, with the amount of pairs contained in

+Under the game field the users can see two live counters:
     -one for his tries
     -one for how many pairs are left

-User can clicked a maximum of 2 Buttons, color of button is shown when clicked.
-When max. of 2 Buttons where clicked, live counter of tries goes one up and a function is called which checks if both colors are the same.
+User can click a maximum of 2 buttons, when the buttons are clicked the colors will be visible When a max. of 2 buttons were clicked, the live counter of tries goes one up and a function is called, which checks if:

     Colors are the same:
         -Buttons will always show their color
         -Buttons can not be clicked again